MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/ImportObjects.md

 ## Remarks
  You use the **ImportObjects** command with the finsql.exe from a command prompt.
 Finsql.exe is the executable file that runs the development environment.
 By default, finsql.exe is located at [!INCLUDE[navnow_x86install](includes/navnow_x86install_md.md)]\\RoleTailored Client\\.

  To import objects from a .txt file, you must have a developer license.
-To import objects from a .fob file, you can have either an end\-user license or a developer license.
+To import objects from a .fob file, you can have either an end-user license or a developer license.

  You can specify parameters in any order.